-- Sweet Corn Cobs - Look for freshly picked corn with a bright green husk.
+- Sweet Corn On The Cobs - Look for freshly picked corn with a bright green husk.
 This is important to preserve that sweetness.
 Once the corn is picked off the stalk, the sugars start to turn into starches.
 That is why sometimes cobs of corn do not taste as sweet.
 It is all about eating or freezing the corn as soon as you can once picked from the field.
 You want to capture as much of that natural sweetness as possible.
 It is what makes frozen corn so good.

 - Sugar - Just a bit of sugar to complement the natural sugars in the corn.
 I was told not to leave this out, and I am a rule follower.

 See the recipe card for the exact measurements and complete instructions.
-Selected ingredients are based on current serving sizes measured by the Monash FODMAP App at the time of publishing.
+Selected ingredients are based on guidance on current serving sizes measured by the Monash University Food App and FODMAP Friendly App at the time of publishing.
 As always, follow your gut and modify as needed.

-Jump to RecipeHow To Prepare The Corn
+How To Prepare The Corn

-Husk the ears of corn right before you are ready to process it.
+Husk the ears of corn right before you are ready to process them.
 This is important so the corn does not dry out.
 Rinse off any corn silks.
-This may feel impossible to get all of them off.
-I consider it a part of the texture of homegrown sweet corn processed in your kitchen versus a canning factory.
+It may feel impossible to get all of them off, but I consider it part of the texture of homegrown sweet corn processed in your kitchen versus a canning factory.

 With a serrated knife, or the sharp knife you have you need to trim the corn kernels off the cob.
 Cut about ⅔ of the kernel is off.
-You do not want to get any of the actual cob.
+You do not want to get any of the actual cobs.
 Some people would use an electric knife, too.
 Cut the cobs of corn over a cake pan or bundt pan as an easy way to catch the cut kernels.
 A cutting board will also work, but be prepared for some corn kernels to fly off the board.

 After cutting the kernels off, rub the back of your knife to squeeze out any of the juices.
 This will create the cream sauce.